How to remove SafeSurfs.com Browser Hijacker

 SpyHunter will automatically scan and detect all threats present on your system.

 Learn more about SpyHunter (EULA).
 You will find the SpyHunter Installation Instructions here: (LINK) SpyHunter`s free diagnosis offers free scans and detection.
-You can remove the detected files, processes and registry entries manually, by yourself, or to purchase a subscription, which will allow you to use the automatic removal feature and to receive free professional help for any malware related issue by an experienced professional.
+You can remove the detected files, processes and registry entries manually, by yourself, or purchase a subscription, which will allow you to use the automatic removal feature and to receive free professional help with any malware related issue by an experienced professional.

 Remove SafeSurfs.com Hijacker Manually:

 !!!
 Please note: You can remove SafeSurfs.com browser hijacker manually.
 However, you should proceed at your own risk.
 Any of these interventions might render your system inoperable.
 Therefore the Manual removal method is recommended ONLY for PC Experts or Enthusiasts.
 For regular users, MalwareKillers.com recommends using SpyHunter.

 1. Remove SafeSurfs.com Uninstall Entry:

 First, you can try to go to Control panel and click on Programs and Features (Windows Vista/7/8) or Add/Remove Programs (Windows XP) and check the Uninstall Programs` List for any entry related to SafeSurfs.com, Pesquisa.ninja, iLivid, ViceIce.com, Esurf.biz, Search.kuklorest.com, SearchPile.com, SafeSurfs.com for Internet Explorer, SafeSurfs.com for Firefox, SafeSurfs.com for Chrome, BrowserProtect, Search-Results Toolbar, Youtube Downloader HD or any third-party add-ons, extensions and toolbars also look for any suspicious or unknown programs installed on the same date as the infection.
 If you find such, right-click on it and try to uninstall/remove it.
 Although, please mind that this is an actual infection and you might not be able to remove it directly from the list.